Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Distributed Optimization Framework

 \subsection{Local Convergence Analysis}

-Here we analyze the local convergence property of Algorithm~\ref{alg::aladin}, in which the initial guess of primal-dual iterates is close enough to a local minimizer of~\eqref{eq::formulation}. \begin{theorem} Let $(z^*,\lambda^*,\kappa^*)$ be a regular \acrshort{kkt} point for the problem~\eqref{eq::formulation}, let $f$ and $h$ be twice continuously differentiable, and let $\rho \Sigma_\ell$ being sufficiently large for all $\ell\in\mathcal{R}$ so that
+To validate that the local convergence rates are preserved after introducing the correction step, we examine the local convergence property of Algorithm~\ref{alg::aladin} as detailed in the subsequent analysis. \begin{theorem} Let $(z^*,\lambda^*,\kappa^*)$ be a regular \acrshort{kkt} point for the problem~\eqref{eq::formulation}, let $f$ and $h$ be twice continuously differentiable, and let $\rho \Sigma_\ell$ being sufficiently large for all $\ell\in\mathcal{R}$ so that

 are satisfied.
 Additionally, let the Hessian approximation $H_\ell$ be accurate enough so that